bowgayman2000/rboxfpsunlock/README.md

 5. **Can I set a custom framerate cap?**

-You can create your own list of FPS cap values by editing the `FPSCapValues` array inside the `settings` file located in the same folder as `rboxfpsunlock.exe`.
+You can create your own list of FPS cap values by editing the `FPSCapValues` array inside the `settings` file located in the same folder as `rboxfpsunlock.msi`.

 6. **Does this work for Mac?**